 Featuring Sarah Goodyear, Co-Host, The War on Cars Podcast, and Co-Author, “Life After Cars: Freeing Ourselves from the Tyranny of the Automobile”; Doug Gordon, Co-Host, The War on Cars Podcast, and Co-Author, “Life After Cars: Freeing Ourselves from the Tyranny of the Automobile”; Devayani Puranik, Mobility Development Program Director, COTA, with moderator D’Laveance Bert-Sims, Board Member, Transit Columbus.

-If you would like to dive more deeply into this topic, our friends at the Columbus Metropolitan Library suggest checking out Paved Paradise: How Parking Explains the World, by Henry Grabar, 2023.
+If you finish Life After Cars and would like to dive even more deeply into this topic, our friends at the Columbus Metropolitan Library also suggest checking out Paved Paradise: How Parking Explains the World, by Henry Grabar, 2023.

 Livestream is free and open to anyone, but we appreciate viewers purchasing a “virtual seat” to help us continue our mission